-The verbs ‘recurs’ and ‘pervades’ tell us crucial things about how themes work.
-A theme recurs or returns.
 In The Lord of the Rings, for example, the theme ‘power corrupts’ isn’t only shown through the tyranny of the main villain, Sauron.
 Tolkien also shows this theme in the fall from grace of Gollum, who kills to gain possession of the One Ring.
 We also see the switch in allegiance of the wizard Saruman.
 We see, again and again, the corrupting aura of unbridled power.

 Themes also tend to go together.
-Because loving another person also means risking loss, for example, love stories often feature loss (even if they have happy endings).
+Because loving another person also means risking loss, for example, love stories often feature loss.
 As Nicholas Sparks says:

 ‘In all love stories the theme is love and tragedy, so by writing these types of stories, I have to include tragedy.’

-5 examples of themes and development from novels
+5 theme examples from novels and their development

 1: Power and corruption in The Lord of the Rings